Mouse arm

 How can I prevent mouse arm?

-Change your working position frequently, use ergonomic aids and take breaks.
-Make sure your mouse and keyboard are positioned correctly.
+Change your working posture often, use ergonomic aids, and take breaks.
+Make sure your mouse and keyboard are correctly placed.

-If the symptoms affect your everyday life or do not improve within a few weeks, you should contact a physiotherapist or occupational therapist for assessment.
+If the problems affect your daily life or do not improve within a few weeks, you should contact a physiotherapist or occupational therapist for assessment.